 3. Become Debt-free

 Furthermore, if you have a mortgage, try to repay it as soon as possible.
 Why burden yourself with debt when you can pay it off over time?
-Have you ever estimated how much more money you could save if you invested the same amount as your mortgage payment?
+Have you ever calculated how much more you could save by investing your mortgage payment?
 Increasing investment rather than incurring further debt is important for future stability.

 4. Build Multiple Income Sources After 40